ntnhut/LeetSolve/docs/source/Mathematics/09_MTH_171_Excel_Sheet_Collumn_Number_int.md

 The solution calculates the decimal representation of the Excel column title by processing each character and updating the result.

 ### Complexity
-It has a time complexity of `O(N)`, where `N` is the length of `columnTitle`, as it iterates through the characters once, and a space complexity of `O(1)` since it uses a constant amount of extra space.

 * Runtime: `O(N)`, where `N = columnTitle.length`.
 * Extra space: `O(1)`.